lepiyao/nlp/README.md

 We're using MultinomialNB because we're think it is the fastest one from this testing using Perceptron, KNN with 3 neighbours and MultinomialNB

-12:28 perceptron start - 12:32 perceptron done
+12:28 Perceptron start - 12:32 Perceptron done

 12:33 MultinomialNB start - 12:35 MultinomialNB done